clem12003/Projet_R_Python/readme.md

 SF-36 domains were scored according to standard procedures.
 Scores of each dimension were first computed by summing the values of all items belonging to that dimension and were then linearly transformed to a 0–100 scale.
 Higher scores indicate better heath status.

-The Physical Component Summary (PCS) and Mental Component Summary (MCS) were then calculated using the dimensions scores.
-Then they were standardized unsing French reference population norms.
+The Physical Component Summary (PCS) and Mental Component Summary (MCS) were then calculated using the dimensions scores and standardized unsing French reference population norms.

 Detailed information on SF-36 scoring procedures, including item mapping, score transformation, and computation of PCS and MCS, is provided in the `SF-36 appendix.md`.